Kotlin/kotlin-by-example/examples/05_stdlib/16_getOrElse.md

 # getOrElse

-Provides safe access to elements of collection.
-It takes index and a function that computes default value in cases when index is out of bound.
+`getOrElse` provides safe access to elements of a collection.
+It takes an index and a function that provides the  default value in cases when the index is out of bound.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">